The Sham Mirrors

 The Sham Mirrors is the third studio album by Norwegian avant-garde metal band Arcturus.
-It was released on April 9, 2002.
+It was released on 9 April 2002.

-The Sham Mirrors is a departure from the band's previous albums, featuring a much more modern, space-influenced sound, as opposed to the layered, classical melodies of 1997's La Masquerade Infernale.
+The album is a departure from the band's previous albums, featuring a much more modern, space-influenced sound, as opposed to the layered, classical melodies of 1997's La Masquerade Infernale.
 The album contains elements of trip hop, ambient music and electronica in addition to the band's usual progressive black metal sound.
 Lyrically, the album deals with abstract science fiction-themed subjects, a stark contrast to the theatrical and Satanic lyrics of the band's earlier work.
 The album cover depicts a model drawing of the upper part of the Apollo spaceship.

 This is the last album to feature Kristoffer Rygg on vocals.